christianDCdev/we-love-movies-backend/README.md

-# We Love Movies Back-end Application
+# We Love Movies Back-end Application: [Live Demo](https://stark-chamber-15944.herokuapp.com/movies)

 ## Project Overview
 > - Created a database and restful API that returns information about movies, reviews, theaters, and critics